paulsamways/gopkgsearch/README.md

 ## Usage

-Starting Gopkgsearch without any parameters will cause the Go source files to be indexed and a web server to be started on port 8000.
-If you want to have your GOPATH directories indexed as well then the -useGoPath option can be used.
+### Starting the server

+When GoPkgSearch is launched without any parameters, the Go stdlib source files will indexed and the web application started.

+Indexing of the source files in the GOPATH directories can be enabled by using the '-useGoPath' option.

   `./gopkgsearch [-usegopath=true]`

+### Using the client

-Once Gopkgsearch has been started, open a web browser to localhost:8000 and start searching.
+After the GoPkgSearch server has finished indexing the source files and the web server has been started, open up a browser and navigate to the web application, by default http://localhost:8000.

+## Screenshot

 ![Screenshot of Gopkgsearch](http://paulsamways.github.com/gopkgsearch/images/gopkgsearch.gif)